North Omaha is screaming full of history, and the new 24th and Lake Historic District is a tremendous example of why that is true, and why it matters.

 - This is the Safeway store at 24th and Lake in 1969 when it closed.

 Built in 1963, the former Safeway Store at North 24th and Lake Streets was supposed to be a beacon of business in the neighborhood.
+After demolishing more than two dozen buildings on the block, the Safeway company built a new store.
 In 1967, it was targeted by protesters during rioting, and again in 1968.
 The store closed permanently that year, and the chain left Omaha in the early 1980s.
-After sitting vacant for 15 years, in 1983 it reopened as the Omaha Small Business Network home that’s today called the Business Technology Center.
+After having several businesses located in it, in 1983 it reopened as the Omaha Small Business Network home that’s today called the Business Technology Center.

 |The Ideal Hotel building is at 2522 N. 24th St.|